faendal/AmericanSignLanguageRecognition/README.md

 ## Model

-For this project, a YOLOv11n model is used.
+For this project, a YOLOv11m model is used.
 It was trained with a NVIDIA GTX 1650 GPU and 4GB of VRAM, with CUDA 12.4.

-The initial YOLO model can be found at [`YOLOv11n`](https://github.com/ultralytics/assets/releases/download/v8.3.0/yolo11n.pt)

 The model was trained at [`Training`](https://github.com/faendal/AmericanSignLanguageRecognition/blob/main/train_model.py)